TBS-EACPD/infobase/docs/ts-tips-guide.md

 - Don't use enum because it can't be used with babel and produces unnecessary boilerplate code

 When using default props, move it from the outside to a static class variable: `static defaultProps = {...}`

+## Migration
+When migrating typescript files, the best place to start is from the bottom up as it will ensure that there will be no type conflicts going upwards (if we started with files with dependencies, type conflicts may arise when the dependencies are ported to typescript).
+Thus, look for files that don't have any js dependencies as choice for migration.